Compare without Despair: Reliable Preference Evaluation with Generation Separability

 \subsection{Study Protocol and Settings}

 We conducted a human study with raters hired from Amazon Mechanical Turk.
 Each human intelligence task (HIT) consisted of reading a source text (in our case, a news article or a dialogue) and $N=5$ pairs of generated summaries.\footnote{While we performed our experiments with summarization, we expect our results to hold for other tasks as well.
-In addition, the annotators are performing $5$ cross-model comparisons as opposed to $25$ when calculating \separability, but we find that $5$ comparisons suffice.} For each summary pair, raters were asked to select which summary they preferred, with the option of picking no preference.
-The HIT interface and further details can be found in \autoref{appendix:hit-interface}.\looseness=-1
+In addition, the raters are performing $5$ cross-model comparisons as opposed to $25$ when calculating \separability, but we find that $5$ comparisons suffice.} For each summary pair, raters were asked to select which summary they preferred, with the option of picking no preference.

+We hired a pool of 30 raters (workers) from Amazon Mechanical Turk, all of whom were native English speakers.
+Each rater was hired based on participation in a qualification study.
+The raters were paid at a rate of \$1.20 per HIT, which was equal to roughly \$18 per hour using internally calculated time estimates for a single HIT.
+The order in which models' summaries were shown in each pair was randomized in order to prevent positional bias.
+The HIT interface can be found in \autoref{appendix:hit-interface}.

 Each HIT batch comprised source texts and summaries corresponding to a different model pair and dataset configuration.
 We chose these configurations such that we had one set of instances with low average \separability ($\sim 0.2$), one with high average \separability ($\sim 0.7$), and two in-between: \begin{compactenum} \item {Low}: \gpt\ vs. \vicuna\ on CNN/DM \item {High}: \gpt\ vs. \flan\ on CNN/DM \item {Medium}: \gpt\ vs. \vicuna\ on SAMSum \item {Medium}: \vicuna\ vs. \mistral\ on SAMSum \end{compactenum} We collected ratings for 50 HITs for each of the four configurations.
 Since each HIT was rated by 3 raters, we have $600$ total rating sets.